Frequently asked questions

 What if I disagree with something that the wiki says?

 You are free to edit its content.
 If you do not, we will be offended with you.

 Isn't every wiki doomed to fail?

 The success of a wiki page depends on the contributions made by the users.
 The current experience with scientific wikis shows a questionable level of success.
 On the other hand, there are non-scientific wikis which are tremendously successful, for example: the travel guide wiki, the Harry Potter wiki, the recipes wiki, the Star Wars wiki, the Monkey island wiki, the Baseball wiki or the Super Mario wiki, among many others.

 It would be interesting to understand this distinction of success between the non-scientific wikis and the scientific ones.
 Number of users is probably not the decisive factor.
 The contributions per user tend to be much lower in scientific wikis.

 Why should I spend time writing on this wiki?

 If you are a mathematician who has done some research in the area, you definitely want people to know about your results.
 If you write an easy to read reference in this wiki, that would help more people know about your work and how it is related with other results in the area.
-Just be careful not to overplay the importance of your own results (or you may be banned from editing again).
+It is good manners not to overplay the importance of your own results.
 The appropriate thing to do is to write about all the related results by other people as much as you write about yours.
 Also remember to follow the rules above in the writing guidelines.